pooley182/Plex-Meta-Manager-Wiki/AniDB-Builders.md

 ```

 ## AniDB Relation
-Gets all anime in the relation graph of the specified AniDB ID.
+Finds all anime in the relation graph of the specified AniDB ID.

 To see the relation graph of an anime use: `https://anidb.net/anime/<ANIDB_ID>/relation/graph` but replace `<ANIDB_ID>` with the AniDB ID you want to see the relations for.